qosf/qosf.org/qosf.org/why_os.md

 comments: false

 # Hero section
-title: Why Open Source
+title: Why you should open source.
-description: how you and others benefit from open sourcing your work
+description: How you and others benefit from open sourcing your work.

 # Micro navigation
 micro_nav: false